mafiaguy/Closet-project/readme.md

 ## What the backend gives you
-- **Upload a photo of any dress** → the function calls Gemini with the ghost-mannequin extraction prompt → a clean catalogue tile appears in the wardrobe automatically, stored in Supabase (shared across all devices and visitors — no more per-browser wardrobe).
+- **Upload a photo of any dress** → the function calls Gemini with the ghost-mannequin extraction prompt→ a clean catalogue tile appears in the wardrobe automatically, stored in Supabase (shared across all devices and visitors — no more per-browser wardrobe).
 - **Try on** for those pieces runs server-side with your Gemini key —